Nutrition

 2. Choose Whole, Unprocessed Foods

-Ayurveda emphasizes foods in their natural state:
+Ayurveda favours foods in their natural state:

 • Fresh vegetables and fruits